-Members registered on the Postgraduate Diploma may not proceed to Stage 3 without first completing all assessment at Stages 1 and 2
+Members registered on the Postgraduate Diploma may not proceed to Stage 3 without first completing all assessment at Stages 1 and 2.

-The following forms the options for assessment used in the Corporate MBA:
+The following form the options for assessment used in the Corporate MBA:

-- o Individual or group (one module only) assignments for all core subjects, which may cover single subject areas or integrate two or more subject areas.
-(Individual subject assignments are typically 5,000 words in length, but integrated assignments will be 8,000- 10,000-words if 2 or more subjects are included).
-Electives are assessed by individual assignments (typically 2500-word) - o Two examinations: one in Stage 1 (not covering Dynamics of Management) and one in Stage 2 (not covering GBE and the Elective).
-Stage 3 subjects are not examined. - o Management Challenge, an individual research project (15,000 words), which is most often undertaken within the Programme Member's own organisation.
-The Manager as Investigator is a research methods module which is not assessed but will lead to the development of the research proposal for the Management Challenge - o Personal development formative but required assessment involving personal development planning and review and reflection on learning
+- o Individual or group (one module only) assignments for all core subjects, which may cover single subject areas or integrate two or more subject areas, and which cover the module core and elective pathway, where applicable.
+Individual, i.e. not group, subject assignments are typically 5,000 words in length Integrated assignments may be longer). - o Two examinations: one in Stage 1 and one in Stage 2 which cover the module core.
+Personal Development and Stage 3 subjects are not examined. - A Management Challenge, which is an individual research project (15,000 words) most often undertaken within the Programme Member's own organisation.
+The Manager as Investigator is a research methods module and an integral part of this project and leads to the development of a mandatory proposal for the Management Challenge. - o Personal development formative but has a required assessment involving personal development planning and review as well as reflections on learning